UIUC-ECE374B/sp24.github.io/office_hours.md

 title: Course Schedules
 ---

 Under Construction.
 There will be no office hours the first week (use Piazza).
-We'll begin OHs on Aug.
-28.
+We'll begin OHs on Jan.
+22.

 #### Lectures